imanuelgittens/javascript-studies/Introduction-To-HTML-Fundamentals/Exercises/questions.md

 - semantic HTML enables computers, screenreaders and search engines etc. to read and better understand the content on a web page.
 - Semantic HTML is easier to work with for current and future developers as the code is easier to understand.

-I'll close by leaving you to ponder how hard it would be to properly understand and HTML document where everything is just thrown into a `<div>`.
+I'll close by leaving you to ponder how hard it would be to properly understand an HTML document where everything is just thrown into a `<div>`.

 ####Question 3